application-research/delta-dm/docs/cmd.md

 # DDM CLI

 # daemon

+In order for other commands to work, you must have a running daemon to connect to, and execute the commands against.
 ## Run the DDM Daemon
 `> ./delta-dm daemon`
 *Note*: you must have `DELTA_API="http://url-to-delta"` in your environment, or it will default to `http://localhost:1414`